samgriesemer/vim-roam/README.md

   `wiki.vim` offer some backlink handling on their own.
 This is probably sufficient for most users, and you should look into what these plugins offer before deciding to use vim-roam.
+- Vim-roam can be slow, or at least the initial indexing processing, depending on your system or wiki size.
+Vim-roam uses a filter over Pandoc's `commonmark` parser to extract positional information inside the wiki documents, which can take time for large files or large wikis.
+Luckily, it's trivial to amortize the conversion costs after initially indexing notes, so bulk processing only takes place once.
+Still, this can take some time; on my system it takes roughly 3 minutes to build the index for ~2500 pages.

 # Usage
 The primary command exposed by vim-roam is `:ToggleBacklinkBuffer`, and is by default